We collected 12 common signs of a dysfunctional family

-Much has been written about dysfunctional families.
-At times it may seem that every family has its unhealthy elements.
-To understand what is actually family dysfunction, we need to examine it on a scale of 0 (no family dysfunction) – 10 (horribly sick).
+Your family may not be great at communication, but is there gaslighting, triangulation or malignant narcissism?
 At times all families may experience some dysfunction, but this does not mean the family is unhealthy.
+When there is a narcissist dominating the family, there is bound to be abuse.
+Can you recognize a narcissistic family?
 The following symptoms, especially if your family demonstrates a number of these characteristics, are problematic and reveal a dysfunctional system.

-This is the most significant problem demonstrated by sick family systems, either by abuse or by neglect.
+This is the most significant problem demonstrated by destructive family systems, either by abuse or by profound emotional and physical neglect.
 Abuse indicates active harm such as a parent sexually molesting a child, while neglect is inactive harm, such as not attending to a child’s needs of feeding, bathing, or giving love and attention.

 This category relates to such conditions as trying to hide a substance use problem, or that Dad is sexually perpetrating his daughter.
 This may be denial or outright lying.
 As is well established, “secrets keep us sick.”